Approximating the Stationary Probability of a Single State in a Markov chain: Analysis of Estimation Error

 \begin{lemma} For an irreducible, positive recurrent Markov chain $\{X_t\}$ with countable state space $\Sigma$ and transition probability matrix $P$, and for any $i,j \in \Sigma$, and $t \in \IntegersP$,

 \end{lemma}

 Compare Lemmas \ref{lemma:exp_1} and \ref{lemma:exp_3}.
-Although they look similar, observe that if we naively bound $(Z_{ij} - Z_{qj})$ by $2 Z_{\max}(j)$, it becomes clear that Lemma \ref{lemma:exp_3} depends on the Markov chain mixing properties with respect to both node $i$ through $\Prob_i(T_i > \theta^{(t)})$, and node $j$ through $Z_{\max}(j)$.
-Theorem \ref{thm:freq} bounds the error for the estimates $\tilde{\pi}_j^{(t)}$ for nodes $j \neq i$ by combining the concentration results in Lemma \ref{lemma:f_concentrate} with Lemma \ref{lemma:exp_3}.
-Due to the looser additive concentration guarantees for $\hat{F}_i^{(t)}$, Theorem \ref{thm:freq} provides an additive error bound rather than a bound on the percentage error.
+Although they look similar, observe that if we bound $(Z_{ij} - Z_{qj})$ by $2 Z_{\max}(j)$, it becomes clear that Lemma \ref{lemma:exp_3} depends on the Markov chain mixing properties with respect to both state $i$ through $\Prob_i(T_i > \theta^{(k)})$, and state $j$ through $Z_{\max}(j)$.